luoq4/codinginterview/README.md

 # codinginterview

-**Version 1.0.0**
+**Version 0.2.1**
 Wei's general suggestions for entry level coding interviews

-I am an IC working for some search engine company.
-This repo is for general coding interviews suggestions written in either Chinese or English.
+I am an individual contributor(IC) working for a search engine company.
+This repo is for general coding interviews suggestions written in English.

 The purpose of this repo is not for dicussing certain coding interview question solutions.

+## Todos
+- [ ] Update Table of Contents
+- [ ] Add some sample resumes
+- [ ] Add flow diagrams for Online Judge part
+- [ ] Revisit Knowlegde Checklist

-## License & copyright
+## License & Copyright
 Wei Dai